Avatar (soundtrack)

-Avatar: Music from the Motion Picture is the soundtrack album to the 2009 James Cameron film Avatar, with music composed, co-orchestrated and conducted by James Horner.
-The album's deluxe edition, featuring six bonus tracks, was released by Atlantic Records on April 19, 2010 to promote the DVD release of the film.
+Avatar (Music from the Motion Picture) is the soundtrack album to the 2009 James Cameron film Avatar, with music composed, orchestrated and conducted by James Horner and performed by the Newman Scoring Stage.
+The album's deluxe edition, featuring six bonus tracks, was released by Atlantic Records and Fox Music on April 19, 2010 to promote the DVD release of the film.